- Compose a conflict-free schedule before your time-ticket opens.

 Tips for Constructing a Conflict-Free Timetable

-Schedule your courses for both Fall and Winter terms in this order:
+Compose your schedule for both Fall and Winter terms in this order:

 What About Tutorials?